About UKFT

 Voice of the industry

-• We promote the strategic and economic value of our vibrant industry to government and policymakers, ensuring the key issues are on the agenda
+We demonstrate the strategic and economic value of our vibrant industry to government and policymakers, ensuring the key issues are on the agenda.
+We champion our diverse and valuable industry through campaigns and key activities.

 International Business